Are you looking solutions on how to promote your internet radio?

 Don't have a website?

 Static pages on the web don't cut it.
-You need a busy site, which is regularly updated with content.
+You need a busy site that is regularly updated with content.

 Get everyone on your station to help create the content.